Evertras/lakitu/README.md

 from each other in different subnets if we want to.

 [Weave Scope](https://www.weave.works/oss/scope/) is added for some additional visibility for low cost since we're already in Weaveworks land as well.
+This is currently very dangerous, because it provides root access to anyone that can access the UI.
+However, this is just a sandbox environment so that's fine.
+Just be aware that if you have any interest in using Weave Scope for real, it should be put behind a reverse proxy with auth of some sort!

 ## Users